mpalash/aliakbarmehta/pages/cv.md

 ## Select Publications

+*Upcoming*
+:   *Book chapter*: **The Politics of Togetherness: Beyond the integration infrastructure of state and institutional apparatus**.
+In A. Alemanji, et. al. (Eds.), Rethinking and undoing integration.
+The Society for the Study of Ethnic Relations and International Migration (ETMU)

+*Upcoming*
+:   *Journal article*: **The origins of performative coloniality and the caste context: Notes on evolving oppression systems and graded power hierarchies**.
+In A. Allen, C. Penketh, & A. Wexler (Eds.), Disability Justice: Decentering Colonial Knowledge, Centering Decolonial Epistemologies

 2021
-:   *Book Chapter:* **Generating (an)other economy**: Working together at Museum of Impossible Forms.
+:   *Book chapter:* **Generating (an)other economy**: Working together at Museum of Impossible Forms.
 In E. Aiava & R. Aiava (Eds.), *How to Work Together: Seeking models of solidarity and alliance* (pp. 149–176).
 Museum of Impossible Forms.
 ISBN: 978-952-94-4840-1

 2021
-:   *Book Chapter:* **Ääniä Marginaalista: Museum of Impossible Forms Kontulassa** [[Voicing the Margins: Museum of Impossible Forms](https://aliakbarmehta.com/content/museum-of-impossible-forms-voicing-the-margins)].
+:   *Book chapter:* **Ääniä Marginaalista: Museum of Impossible Forms Kontulassa** [[Voicing the Margins: Museum of Impossible Forms](https://aliakbarmehta.com/content/museum-of-impossible-forms-voicing-the-margins)].
 In A. Rastas & L. Koivunen (Eds.), *Marginaaleista Museoihin* \[From Margins to Museums] (pp. 259-265).
 Vastapaino.
 ISBN 978-951-768-889-5

 2021
-:   *Review*: **A longing for something written in memory**.
+:   *Review*: **A longing for something written in memory: Library as Archive as Excavation Site**.
 In V. Saumya & E. Rahmati (Eds.), NO NIIN, 1.

 2021
-:   *Book Chapter:* **Museum of Impossible Forms ja antirasistisen kulttuurituatannon haasteet** \[Museum of Impossible Forms and the challenges of antiracist cultural production].
+:   *Book chapter:* **Museum of Impossible Forms ja antirasistisen kulttuurituatannon haasteet** \[Museum of Impossible Forms and the challenges of antiracist cultural production].
 In S. Keskinen, M. Seikkula, & F. Mkwesha (Eds.), *Rasismi, valta ja vastarinta* \[Racism, power and resistance] (pp. 221-224).
 Gaudeamus.
 ISBN 978-9-5234-5107-0

 2020
-:   *Book Chapter:* **[The Shape of Museums to Come](https://aliakbarmehta.com/content/the-shape-of-museums-to-come)**.
+:   *Book chapter:* **[The Shape of Museums to Come](https://aliakbarmehta.com/content/the-shape-of-museums-to-come)**.
 In Schnittpunkt & J Baur (Eds.), *Das Museum der Zukunft: 43 Neue beiträge zur diskussion über die zukunft des museums* \[The Museum of the Future.
 43 New Contributions to the Discussion about the Future of the Museum] (pp. 189-193).
 Transcript Verlag.
 ISBN: 978-3-8394-5270-7

 2020
 :   *Curatorial text:* **Processing In-Between(ness)**, In M. Savallampi & A. A. Mehta (Eds.) *In Between HIAP summer Residency publication* (pp. 7-12).
 Helsinki International Artist Programme (HIAP).